Terminal block types

 At first glance, a Ground terminal block looks like a typical Screw-in terminal block.

-Instead of connecting wires, the Ground Electrical Terminal Blocks connects the incoming wire to Ground.
+Instead of connecting wires, the Ground terminal block connects the incoming wire to the Ground.

 The wire is terminated by the panel or the DIN Rail or wherever the block is mounted…We will talk more about DIN rails later.